Why can't I delete my S3 bucket using the Amazon S3 console or AWS CLI, even with full or root permissions?

 I'm trying to delete an Amazon Simple Storage Service (S3) bucket using the Amazon S3 console or AWS Command Line Interface (AWS CLI).
 I have full or root permissions to the bucket.
 However, my delete request fails and the bucket is still available.
 How can I delete the bucket?

-To delete an S3 bucket in either scenario, first suspend versioning (if enabled), and then set up lifecycle rules to expire objects in the bucket after one day.
+To delete an S3 bucket in either scenario, first suspend versioning (if enabled).
+Then, set up lifecycle rules to expire objects in the bucket after one day.
 After the objects are deleted, you can delete the bucket.

 Follow these steps to suspend versioning, and then set up lifecycle rules to delete objects in the bucket: